Do you want to add HTTP security headers in WordPress?

 - X-Content-Type-Options X-Content-Type-Options blocks content mime-type sniffing.

-HTTP security headers work best when they are set at the web server level (i.e your WordPress hosting account).
-This allows them to be triggered early on during a typical HTTP request and provides maximum benefit.
+HTTP security headers work best when they are set at the web server level, which means your WordPress hosting account.
+This allows them to be triggered early on during a typical HTTP request and provide maximum benefit.

 That being said, let’s take a look at how to easily add HTTP security headers in WordPress.
-Here are quick links to different methods so you can jump to the one that suits you.
+Here are quick links to different methods so that you can jump to the one that suits you:

 1. Adding HTTP Security Headers in WordPress Using Sucuri

-Sucuri is the best WordPress security plugin on the market.
-If you are using their website firewall service too, then you can set HTTP security headers without writing any code.
+Sucuri is one of the best WordPress security plugins on the market.
+If you are using their website firewall service, then you can set HTTP security headers without writing any code.

 First, you will need to sign up for a Sucuri account.
-It is a paid service that comes with a sever level website firewall, security plugin, CDN, and malware removal guarantee.
+It is a paid service that comes with a server-level website firewall, security plugin, CDN, and malware removal guarantee.

-During sign-up, you will answer simple questions, and Sucuri documentation will help you set up the website application firewall on your website.
+During sign-up, you will need to answer simple questions, and Sucuri documentation will help you set up the website application firewall on your website.

-After signing up, you need to install and activate the free Sucuri plugin.
+After signing up, you must install and activate the free Sucuri plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, go to Sucuri Security » Firewall (WAF) page and enter your Firewall API key.
-You can find this information under your account on Sucuri website.
+Upon activation, you need to go to Sucuri Security » Firewall (WAF) and enter your Firewall API key.
+You can find this information under your account on the Sucuri website.

-Click on the Save button to store your changes.
+After that, you will need to click the green ‘Save’ button to store your changes.

-Next, you need to switch to your Sucuri account dashboard.
-From here, click on the Settings menu on top and then switch to the Security tab.
+Next, you must switch to your Sucuri account dashboard.
+From here, click on the ‘Settings’ menu on top and then switch to the ‘Security’ tab.

-Click on the ‘Save Changes in The Additional Headers’ button to apply your changes.
+You need to click the ‘Save Changes in the Additional Headers’ button to apply your changes.

 2. Adding HTTP Security Headers in WordPress Using Cloudflare

-To add Cloudflare to your site, see our tutorial on how to add Cloudflare free CDN in WordPress.
+You can learn how to add Cloudflare to your website by following our tutorial on how to set up the Cloudflare free CDN in WordPress.

-Then, you can click on the ‘Enable HSTS’ button.
+Once you find it, you need to click on the ‘Enable HSTS’ button.

-This will bring up a popup with instructions telling you that you must have HTTPS enabled on your WordPress blog before using this feature.
+This will bring up a popup with instructions telling you that you must have HTTPS enabled on your website before using this feature.

-Click on the Next button to continue, and you will see the options to add HTTP security headers.
+If your WordPress blog already has a secure HTTPS connection, then you can click on the ‘Next’ button to continue.
+You will see the options to add HTTP security headers.

-From here, you can enable HSTS, no-sniff header, apply HSTS to subdomains (if they are using HTTPS), and preload HSTS.
+From here, you can enable HSTS, apply HSTS to subdomains (if the subdomains are using HTTPS), preload HSTS, and enable no-sniff header.

-You can still do that by creating a script using the Workers feature.
-However, creating an HTTPS security header script may cause unexpected issues for beginners which is why we wouldn’t recommend it.
+You can still do that by creating a script using the Cloudflare Workers feature.
+However, we don’t recommend this because creating an HTTPS security header script may cause unexpected issues for beginners.

 3. Adding HTTP Security Headers in WordPress Using .htaccess